eth-cscs/abcpy/doc/source/README.rst

 As you can see, this structure can be seen as a graph.
 For a graph to be a bayesian network, some things need to be fulfilled:

 1) the graph is directed.
-This means that an arrow can only go in one direction.
-It is not possible for example, that the sprinkler only runs when it is not raining, but the sprinkler also somehow affects whether it is raining.
+This means that the arrows, the edges of the graph, have a direction associated with them.
+The direction tells us which parameter affects which other parameter.
+In our example, rain affects whether the sprinkler is running.
+Therefore, there is a directed edge from rain to sprinkler.
+However, the sprinkler does not affect whether it is raining, and, therefore, there is no directed edge from sprinkler to rain.

 2) the graph is acyclic.
 This means that no parameter can indirectly or indirectly affect itself.